-- Take a look at Ireland to see what happens when a market gets very hard - let's discuss - The UK insurance market will face significantly reduced capacity lets's discuss what can be done
+- Take a look at Ireland to see what happens when a market gets very hard. - Almost 250 insurers have pulled out of the market in the last six years, half of those in the last two years. - The UK insurance market will face significantly reduced capacity.